← Back to Connection Routing & Pooling Strategies

 }

-Degraded-State Behavior: When the ORM detects persistent replica unavailability, it should trigger a circuit breaker (open_after_failures=5, reset_timeout=60s) and route all traffic to the primary until the replica pool recovers.
-This prevents thread starvation in the application layer.
+If the ORM detects sustained replica unavailability, it should open a circuit and route all traffic to the primary until the replica pool recovers β€” preventing thread starvation in the application tier.

 [databases]